ilya-a-sergeyev/go-sctp/README.md

 FreeBSD comes with native SCTP support.
 On Mac OSX follow the instructions in the [official SCTP repository](https://github.com/sctplab/SCTP_NKE_ElCapitan) to install the driver.

-MacOS Sierra is not supported yet since there are no SCTP drivers available yet.
+MacOS Sierra is not supported since there are no SCTP drivers available yet.

 Example server: